transcom/mymove/README.md

 The API that the Prime will use is authenticated via mutual TSL so there are a few things you need to do to interact with it in a local environment.

-1. Make sure that the `primelocal` alias is setup for localhost.
-See [Setup:Hosts](#setup-hosts)
-2. run `make server_run`
+1. run `make server_run`
-3. Access the Prime API using the devlocal-mtls certs.
+2. Access the Prime API using the devlocal-mtls certs.
 There is a script that shows you how to do this with curl at `./scripts/prime-api`.
 For instance to call the `move-task-orders` endpoint, call `./scripts/prime-api move-task-orders`